Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Psychic Scream

 after your Gouge while you kill the DPS.
-In some scenarios, namely when you play
+In some scenarios, namely, when you play

-You can follow it with a Gouge or a Sap, or have your team follow up.
-On top of
+You can follow it with a Gouge or have your team follow up.
+You also have the ability

 one in most cases.
 Making good use of it can negate an enemy kill attempt.
 It